-It is an established fact that maritime trade of China has Malacca Strait, as its lifeline owing to passage of major chunk of energy cargo passing through the strait.
-Fast economic growth requires energy cargos at home and these cargos which travel long distances, finally must go through the Malacca strait (Zhang, 2011).
-The infamous Malacca Strait Dilemma is a situation where China has great economic and strategic stakes in the Strait yet being away from home China has little influence in this area and this is what causes a maritime security vulnerability for China (Shaofeng, 2010).
+It is an established fact that the maritime trade of China has the Malacca Strait as its lifeline, owing to the passage of a major chunk of energy cargo passing through the strait.
+Fast economic growth requires energy cargoes at home, and these cargoes, which travel long distances, must finally go through the Malacca Strait (Zhang, 2011).
+The infamous Malacca Strait Dilemma is a situation where China has significant economic and strategic stakes in the Strait, yet, being far from home, China has limited influence in this area, which causes a maritime security vulnerability for China (Shaofeng, 2010).

-Owing to ongoing maritime power contestation, there is a likelihood of blockade of Malacca Strait and as China is heavily dependent upon this critical maritime artery, thus it adds to delicate security situation of China in the maritime domain.
-A wise enemy of China would like to exploit this strategic maritime vulnerability of China in any future conflict.
-The Chinese top leadership acknowledges this fact, as highlighted in the statement of Hu Jintao's in 2003, whereby the Premier highlighted that Malacca has strategic value/ implications for China and the country must take necessary steps to avoid such a situation in future and not only this, but all efforts must also be made to drive the enemies out of Southeast Asian waters (Storey, 2006).
+Owing to ongoing maritime power contestation, there is a likelihood of a blockade of the Malacca Strait, and as China is heavily dependent upon this critical maritime artery, this adds to the delicate security situation of China in the maritime domain.
+A wise adversary of China would likely seek to exploit this strategic maritime vulnerability in any future conflict.
+The Chinese top leadership acknowledges this fact, as highlighted in the statement of Hu Jintao's in 2003, whereby the Premier highlighted that Malacca has strategic value/implications for China and the country must take necessary steps to avoid such a situation in future and not only this, but all efforts must also be made to drive the enemies out of Southeast Asian waters (Storey, 2006).

-The AESEAN countries of Malaysia and Indonesia are separated by the narrow water channel of Malacca Strait.
-The southern tip of strait has the presence of Singapore.
-It is important to note that this maritime water way accommodate almost 25 percent of world maritime trade every year, and around 60,000 trade container of varied types passes through the strait.
-The strait of Lombok which is present in the Indonesian maritime waters could be seen as an alternative to Malacca.
-The problem with this alternative is that it can only accommodate very large crude containers (VLCC), however a major portion of Oil cargos of China are accommodated by this very important strait.
+The ASEAN countries of Malaysia and Indonesia are separated by the narrow water channel of the Malacca Strait.
+The southern tip of the Strait has the presence of Singapore.
+It is important to note that this maritime waterway accommodates almost 25 percent of world maritime trade every year, and around 60,000 trade containers of varied types pass through the strait.
+The Strait of Lombok, which is present in the Indonesian maritime waters, could be seen as an alternative to Malacca.
+The problem with this alternative is that it can only accommodate very large crude carriers (VLCC); however, a major portion of China's oil cargoes is accommodated by this very important strait.
 Being fully cognizant of the maritime security vulnerabilities while navigating through these critical straits, China is making earnest endeavours to find out long term solution to decrease her dependence, however it is also a fact that announcing No Use of Malacca Strait may not be possible in near future, as building a bypassing maritime/ overland route would take some time (Storey, 2006).